Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 * Implementing EDNS(0) Padding [@RFC7830]
 * Clients should not be required to use TLS session resumption [@!RFC5077], Domain Name System (DNS) Cookies [@!RFC7873] or HTTP Cookies [@RFC6265].
-* A DNS-over-TLS privacy service on both port 853 and 443 (note this may not be possible if DoH is also offered on the same IP address).
+* A DNS-over-TLS privacy service on both port 853 and 443.
+We note that this practice may require revision when DoH becomes more widely deployed, because of the potential use of the same ports for two incompatible types of service.

 Optimisations: